iszczesniak/cpp/move/index.md

 *performance* problem: the code will work alright, but we wish it was faster.

-In the example below, we define the copy constructor and the copy assignment operator, and see how they work.

-{% highlight c++ %}
-{% include_relative copy.cc %}
-{% endhighlight %}

 # The move semantics

 The move semantics allows for moving the value from a source